OriginalMy/originalmy-bounty-distribute/README.txt

 - Calculate the eth qty: (gasPrice * gas) * qty of users
 - Default gas: 52649

+4) check if received.json is empty

-4) Run ethereum local node
+5) Run ethereum local node

-5) Unlock the wallet
+6) Unlock the wallet for the time of distribution (total users * 3 secs)

-6) Start the distribution:
+7) Start the distribution:
-# node app.js
+# node app.js ./csv/<csv_file.csv>